GsDevKit/GsDevKit_home/docs/installation/installDevKitClient.md

 export GS_HOME=`pwd`
 export PATH=$GS_HOME/bin:$PATH
 git config --global core.longpaths true
-$GS_HOME/bin/installClient -c https tode 3.2.9
+$GS_HOME/bin/installClient -c https tode1 3.2.9

  ```
-You now have an instance of the tODE client installed on your client machine, with the name **tode** (if you used the sequence as entered here).
+You now have an instance of the tODE client installed on your client machine, with the name **tode1** (if you used the sequence as entered here).

 ## Determine port number for connection